Yaeltex/Kilomux-shield/Arduino Code/KiloMuxShield Library/README.md

 # KiloMux Shield Library

-This is the arduino library for use with the KiloMux Shield.
+This is the arduino library for use with the Kilomux Shield.

 Feel free to contribute!